Fear: Why are you making yourself small?

 Just hold on there

-If you go into a relationship and you have limits, borders that define what you stand for, you will soon say no to anyone who steps over the mark.
+If you go into a relationship and you have limits, borders that define what you stand for, your values, you will soon say no to anyone who steps over the mark.
 But you do not.

 Do you witness you have a self?
 That yourself is not that inner critique or parasitic residue of crap still residing in you from the bullies from school.
 Toxic parents, abuse, or many other things.
 All of that is separate from you.
 Susan Jeffers wrote about the chatterbox years ago.
 It is time to acknowledge this unhelpful voice but disconnect and observe it instead of identifying with it.
 There are many possible places your fear grew from.
 It was planted years ago and has now grown through you like poison ivy.
 It is not part of you, so it is time to separate yourself from what is binding you to what might eventually kill your dreams.
+Or even you.

 How we value ourselves and what that means can seem tricky to discuss.

 Valuing yourself means placing conscious attention on yourself and seeing yourself as a worthy individual.
 You must value your peace, your body, and your rights.
 It is acceptable to love yourself.
+You are allowed.

 What is the remedy?